 2.)
 Not injure myself while falling into the net.

-I held on the bar with a death grip and even joked around by posing pretty pointed toe motions.
+I held onto the bar with a death grip and even joked around by posing pretty pointed-toe motions.

 After that was one of my favorite parts; the cool flip off the net to the ground.

 For whatever reason, I have always thought that part looked really fun and graceful.